nkpe/Pairs-Game/README.md

 # Deployment

-The page has been deployed to GitHub pages for hosting - [My Portfolio hosted on GitHub pages](https://nkpe.github.io/Pairs-Game/).
+The page has been deployed to GitHub pages for hosting - [Pairs Game hosted on GitHub pages](https://nkpe.github.io/Pairs-Game/).

 I followed the following steps to deploy to GitHub pages: